GAPS Diet Recipes: 20 Recipes for the GAPS Introduction Diet

 At this stage, you’ll add one raw, organic egg yolk to every bowl of soup or stock.
 You can also add more spices to foods, add homemade ghee, and increase the amount of fermented foods (including homemade kefir and homemade yogurt).

-Homemade yogurt should always be made with grass-fed, organic milk.
-Add Lactobacillus bulgaricus capsules (sold at health stores or online) to the milk to get the healthy probiotics.
+Homemade yogurt should be made with grass-fed, organic milk.
+Add Lactobacillus bulgaricus capsules (sold at health stores or online) to the milk to get probiotics.
 Add a little honey for flavor, if you wish.

 This pureed soup contains chicken bone broth as the base, full-fat coconut milk, and pureed vegetables.
 Use Kettle & Fire’s chicken bone broth as your base or make your own.

 This butternut squash soup is rich, creamy, and comforting.
-The base is made with ghee, chicken bone broth, and coconut milk, perfect for those with gut issues.
+The base is made with ghee, chicken bone broth, and coconut milk, perfect for those who want to support their gut health.

 Stage 3: Add Avocado, Scrambled Eggs, and Nut Butter